 I first fell in love with philosophy when as a sixteen year old I chanced on Thomas Aquinas’s five proofs of God.
-Though I read the proofs with more bafflement than understanding, it was somehow crystal-clear to me that whatever the saint was doing in that strange, precise, exulted prose was what I wanted to spend the rest of my life on.
+Though I read the proofs with more bafflement than understanding, it was somehow clear to me that whatever the saint was doing in that strange, exulted prose was what I wanted to spend the rest of my life on.

+A decade later, while I was finishing my PhD at Emory University, my mom phoned to tell me that a job had opened up at Kirkwood Community College, not far from where I grew up.
+It seemed like a reasonable way of making a living and working freely on my writing and thinking.
 What I found there awoke me from a dogmatic slumber.
 Sure, there were plenty of indifferent students drifting aimlessly toward a job.
 But there were also nurses, ex-cons, soldiers, aspiring chiropractors, social misfits, and many others, who believed, naively and correctly, that philosophy could make a difference in their lives.
-I wrote The Deepest Human Life: An Introduction to Philosophy for Everyone(University of Chicago Press, 2014) with such people—i.e., all of us—in mind.
+I wrote my first book The Deepest Human Life: An Introduction to Philosophy for Everyone(University of Chicago Press, 2014) with such people—i.e., all of us—in mind.

 David Hume says, “Be a philosopher; but, amidst all your philosophy, be still a man.”
 I’m the proud father of a daughter and a son.
 I’ve worked as a movie critic, a sous chef at a French restaurant, and a host of a Sunday-morning talk show about ethics.
 I’ve also volunteered as a teacher at the Iowa Medical and Classification Center (a.k.a.
 Oakdale Prison).
 My book Seven Ways of Looking at Pointless Suffering: What Philosophy Can Tell Us about the Hardest Mystery of All is in part inspired by my time in the prison.